Find Affordable College Courses

 University of Massachusetts - Boston did quite well in this year’s ranking of the best places for philosophy and religious studies students to get a bachelor’s degree.
 It came in at #6 on the list.
 Located in the city of Boston, UMass Boston is a public school with a large student population.

-The average tuition and fees for an out-of-state undergraduate student at UMass Boston are $35,139 a year.
+Out-of-state tuition fees for undergraduate students at UMass Boston are $35,139 per year.

 Best Philosophy & Religious Studies Colleges by State